KarinaKuznecova/Animal-Shelter-Game/README.md

 ![05-prettier](https://user-images.githubusercontent.com/47346801/141174925-959605b8-5167-460a-aad3-1f32648a1d45.PNG)

 Currently there are 9 locations and you can walk accross them.
-You can build on all locations and save your progress to a file (F5).
+You can build on all locations and save your progress to a file (**press F5**).
 There are no resources limit yet.
 Each location can have animals, there are 6 animal types now.

-You can grow food, but can't pick up yet :) To plant something - press P.
+You can grow food :) To plant something - **press P**.
+When it is fully grown - you can pick it up and item will go to your inventory.

+**Press B** to open your Bag.
+Collected item will appear in your bag.
+You can select item and place it somewhere in the worlds.
+You can also pick it back.

-Press H to teleport to first location.
+**Press H** to teleport to first location.

-Press 0 to open menu for adding new animals.
+**Press 0** to open menu for adding new animals.
 On the right side you will see all your animals on current map.
 Limit is 10.
-To remove animal - pick its portrait from right menu and press DELETE.
+To remove animal - pick its portrait from right menu and **press DELETE**.

-Press Q to hide/show all buttons.
+**Press Q** to hide/show all buttons.

-Press ESC to show/hide all these tips
+**Press ESC** to show/hide all these tips

 ## Plans for future